 Leave for Delhi in the evening and reach by morning.

-There are a lot of Hotel options available in Manali for accommodation ranging from luxury Hotels to budget range Hotels.
-Well I have been to all three kinds on my previous trips to Manali and this is what I felt a nice list to narrow down the choices.
+There are a lot of hotel options available in Manali for accommodation ranging from luxury hotels to budget range hotels.
+Well, I have been to all three kinds on my previous trips to Manali, and this is what I felt a nice list to narrow down the choices.

 - HPTDC, Hadimba Cottages / Log / Hamta Huts: These huts ideal for honeymoon lovers are located a bit isolated towards Old Manali, again which is what love birds seek.
-But, don’t catch it into very off – season as it may also scare a bit out of you being alone.
-At least we felt so when we stayed and moreover food is not that good quality.
-You can check the entire review Hadimba Cottages, Manali | Hotel Review
+But, don’t catch it into very offseason as it may also scare a bit out of you being alone.
+At least we felt so when we stayed, and food is not that good quality.
+You can check the entire review Hadimba Cottages, Manali | Hotel Review.

-Budgest Hotels in Manali
+Budget Hotels in Manali

-You can find lots of budget hotels around Manali in Vashishth, Old Manali and hotels on the Manali – Naggar road near Beas Bridge.
-The one at Manali – Naggar road named The River View and one just before that hotel are real good and economic options of stay in Manali.
-Read the complete review of The River View hotel at the below link: The River View, Manali | Hotel Review
+You can find lots of budget hotels around Manali in Vashishth, Old Manali, and hotels on the Manali – Naggar road near Beas Bridge.
+The one at Manali – Naggar road named The River View and one just before that hotel are good and economic options of stay in Manali.

-- Johnson’s, located near Circuit House is very famous for it’s cuisines.
+- Johnson’s, located near Circuit House is very famous for its cuisines.
 A meal here is a must for us whenever we go to Manali.

 - Chopsticks, located at Mall road, has a great variety of Chinese dishes topped with great taste.